aashere/fake-news/README.md

 # Fake News Classification Project
 #### Ameya Shere, Avery Greenberg, and Steve Zhao

 In this project, we attempt to classify misinformation on Twitter.
-After achieving limited results with models that classify at the Tweet level, we develop a context-based heuristic that can classify subtopics as True or False.
+After achieving limited results with models that classify at the Tweet level, we develop a context-based heuristic that can classify subtopics as Real or Fake.
 This heuristic could be used to improve the performance of more general classification models in this domain.

 ## Directory Structure
 This codebase is structured as follows: